Fun Things to Do in Brecon Beacons National Park

-As a national park the Brecon Beacons is home to stunning natural attractions such as dramatic mountains, pristine lakes and lush green landscapes.
-However, there’s even more to the park than that with loads of fun activities and modern attractions.
+There’s even more to this Welsh national park than just nature, with loads of fun activities and modern attractions.
 Here’s our pick of the best…

 Choose a festival